The Most Laid-Back Guide to Going Vegetarian You’ll Ever Read

 It was all so easy.
 I’ve since learned that making tiny changes, stacked on top of each other, is the most effective way to make big changes.
 So that’s how I recommend you do it.

-3. Plan for each new phase.
+3. Plan for each new phase when going vegetarian.

 If you decide, spur of the moment, to change, you’ll likely fail like I did the first time.